mebenbenyo/form-validation/README.md

 ## form-validation
 # Form Validation Webpage

-This is a web page built using HTML, CSS, and JavaScript that implements a form for subscribing to a weekly kitten subscription service.
+This is a web page built using HTML, CSS, BootStrap and JavaScript that implements a form for subscribing to a weekly kitten subscription service.
 The form includes validation to ensure that the user enters the required information correctly.

 ![image](https://github.com/mebenbenyo/form-validation/assets/117006580/5306ee0f-7345-432e-9211-2e2d0f82b67e)